 I’ve just come off a four night/five day kayaking trip on Murtle Lake in Wells Gray Provincial Park in central British Columbia.
 It’s not a place many have heard of but it’s certainly worth putting on your radar if you like paddling.
 It’s a pristine lake ringed by mountains – with the ones at the end of the north arm being especially beautiful.
 It’s heavily forested around the lake but there are loads of white sandy beaches that make perfect camping sites.

 Murtle Lake is the largest lake in North America, perhaps even the world that doesn’t allow motor boats – with one exception, the ranger’s boat.
-You can paddle over 100 kilometers of shoreline and hike on six marked trails ranging in length from three kilometers to 15 kilometers round trip.
+You can paddle over 100 kilometres of shoreline and hike on six marked trails ranging in length from three kilometres to 15 kilometres round trip.
 You can swim too though it takes some time for the water to warm up.
 And if you’re into fishing you’ll want to bring a rod and try your luck.
 The lake is famous for its rainbow trout and Kokanee, also known as freshwater salmon.

 Getting to Murtle Lake is no small feat.